nicofirst1/MotionBot/Readme/face_recognizer.md

 ([here](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78)
 are more information about how the embeddings extraction works).

-Using PCA on the a dataset made of two individuals with 124 and 144 embeddings respectively yelds the following plots:
+Using PCA on the a dataset made of 3 individuals with 124, 144 and 150 embeddings respectively yelds the following plots:

 2D plot           |  3D plot
 :-------------------------:|:-------------------------: